 In Mary’s case we would advise the GP to carefully check through the relevant clinical aspects, for example the duration of the pregnancy, how the pregnancy was confirmed and the patient’s general health.
 Clearly, Mary would also need to be advised about the medical aspects of her request for a termination of pregnancy.

 She is obviously very young at 14 and whilst she has a supportive older sister, it would be helpful if Mary could discuss matters with her mother.
 Her sister has indicated that their father would be very angry but it should be explained to the patient that there are advantages of informing at least one of her parents.
 In cases where the family is known to a practice it can be helpful to have prior knowledge of how parents might react in these circumstances.
-Mary has also indicated that she "could not face Dr Jones", but she should be made aware that within the practice it is essential that certain information is shared and that relevant information about the consultation will be in her records.
+Mary has also indicated that she “could not face Dr Jones”, but she should be made aware that it is essential that relevant information about the consultation is shared and available in her records.

 It is essential that during the consultation the doctor forms a clear view about the patient’s capacity.
 If there is any doubt that she is not sufficiently mature and lacks capacity, this will have to be explored with the patient and further steps taken to liaise with a parent.
 The involvement of the 17-year-old sister is helpful, but she would not be a valid proxy in circumstances where the 14-year-old lacked the capacity to make decisions on her own behalf.
 If the 14-year-old is deemed capable of making her own decisions the sister can certainly provide valuable support.